-What kind of animal behavioral discovery is required to substantiate or refute the notion that the defendant had knowledge about a dog’s dangerous propensities?
-Did the owner of the dog know enough about the dog’s behavior to foresee that it might cause injury to a person?
+The key question is whether the owner of the dog know enough about the dog’s behavior to foresee that it might cause injury to a person?
 Questions like these are frequently asked in dog bite lawsuits.
 Adequate answers to these questions can usually be obtained by collecting meaningful information during discovery.
-How should the attorney go about doing this?
-Below I will provide animal behavior expert opinion about the discovery collection techniques needed to obtain information to support or reject arguments about liability.
+How should the dog bite attorney go about doing this?
+Hence, in this article, as a dog behavior expert, I proffer expert advice to dog bite attorneys about the discovery collection techniques needed to obtain information to support or reject arguments about liability.

 Step 1: Identify the dog

 Essential information to collect include the breed of the dog, its age, sex, size, name, and coat color.
 Any distinguishing physical features of the dog (e.g. unusually large ears) should be noted.
 Information should be gathered referencing the dog’s physical appearance at the time the incident happened.
 Discovery is always undertaken after an incident has occurred.
 Hence, it is possible that the suspected dog may not look the same.
 For example, the length of a dog’s coat can easily change giving it a different appearance.